 Head Chef Daniel Ramirez

 Daniel Ramirez started his career as a chef in 1994, in Southern California at Trilussa, a renowned Italian restaurant.
 For 10 years, he studied under the supervision of Italian chefs who prepared dishes with traditional Italian methods and recipes.

-After moving to Denver, he continued his passion for Italian cooking with head chef positions at Pagliacci’s and Gaetano’s restaurant.
+After moving to Denver, Ramirez continued his passion for Italian cooking with head chef positions at Pagliacci’s and Gaetano’s restaurant.
 He ventured into American cuisine at Mead St. Station, where he started perfecting his burger recipes.
-As the head chef of the Cherry Cricket, Daniel works to make the best appetizers, sides, entrees and of course, burgers you can get in all of Denver.
+As the head chef of the Cherry Cricket, he works to make the best appetizers, sides, entrees and of course, burgers you can get in all of Denver.